ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

-- `--image-path`: Path to image starting with service endpoint and ending with image filename.
+- `--image-path`: Path to image that starts with the service endpoint and ends with the image file name.
 - `--os-type`: Operating system contained in the image (aix, ibmi).
 - `--access-key`: Cloud Object Storage HMAC access key.
 - `--secret-key`: Cloud Object Storage HMAC secret key.